weikang/vbucket_mapping_rebalance/README.md

 * After that separation line, output mapping is printed in the same format as the input mapping: a total of (4 + N) lines.

+### testGenerate

+This binary is used to generate randomly test cases for rebalancer.

+The source code for testGenerate uses `system("rm testCases/*"); ` and thus might not be portable.

+To generate new test cases, call `./testGenerate int1 int2` with two positive integers as parameters.
+We have `int1` to be the number of test cases to generate in the directory `./testCases/`, and `int2` is the seed for the random number generator.
+They have default value 9 and 1, respectively.

+To test these generated cases, use `make run_some_tests`.
+The results will be partially appended to `./test.log`.
+(Average running time is 1.7 seconds.)